 The Long Version of my 1 Day Valley of Fire Itinerary

 So if you’re asking yourself, “how far is the Valley of Fire from Vegas?” the answer is about an hour.
 If you’re also asking yourself, “What is the best time of day to visit Valley of Fire” the answer is as early as possible.
 What that means is you can totally just wake up a little early and drive out to this incredible park; you do not need to get separate accommodations unless you really want to.
-There are just so many things to do in Valley of Fire but if you’ve only got a day, these are the things I recommend you spend your time on.
+There are just so many things to do in Valley of Fire but if you’ve only got a day, this Valley of Fire itinerary/travel guide contains the things I recommend you spend your time on.

 Map of Your Day